The Singles Network Ministries

 10. Singles own their junk and get some counseling.

-Today, the stigma of getting counseling is not a bad thing.
-We are seeing more and more singles opt to get some help, whether through a program such as Celebrate Recovery, their church, or a private counselor.
+Today, the stigma around seeking counseling is no longer a negative thing.
+We are seeing more and more singles choose to get help, whether through programs like Celebrate Recovery, their church, or a private counselor.

 11. Pre-engagement counseling is growing.

-Because so many singles are dating outside the church, meaning they are finding their future mate through online dating, social media connections, friends, etc., they may or may not have a pastor in common to counsel them when it comes to getting married.
-Once the ring and dress are bought, and the venue rented, if you find that your pastor disagrees with your choice of future mate, you will often just find a new pastor who does.
-Also, pre-marriage counseling is too short.
+Because many singles are dating outside the church—meaning they are finding their future spouse through online dating, social media, friends, and other avenues—they may or may not share a pastor who can counsel them about marriage.
+Once the ring, dress, and venue are booked, if you discover that your pastor disagrees with your choice of partner, you might simply find a new pastor who supports it.
+Additionally, pre-marriage counseling tends to be too brief.

-Pastor Freddy Johnson of North Point Church in Columbia, SC, is an advocate for pre-engagement counseling.
-He has seen time and time again the value of talking to you before getting engaged, asking some of those hard questions, and giving you some homework.
+Pastor Freddy Johnson of North Point Church in Columbia, SC, advocates for pre-engagement counseling.
+He has repeatedly seen the value of talking to you before getting engaged, asking tough questions, and giving you some homework.

 12. Being Single Not As Much of a Stigma.

 Because so many people are single today (over half of the country), the stigma about being single has gone down.
-We are seeing more singles getting involved in the leadership of their church, starting businesses, and thriving in the world today.
+We are seeing more singles getting involved in their church's leadership, starting businesses, and thriving in the world today.

 13. Access to training materials.

-While the larger publishing companies are not printing singles ministry resources anymore, we are seeing a ton of great free online resources that singles have access to more than ever, including our site, The Singles Network Ministries.
+While the larger publishing companies are no longer printing singles ministry resources, we are seeing a ton of great free online resources that singles have access to more than ever, including our site, The Singles Network Ministries.

-There was a time when no matter the circumstances of your broken marriage would, a church hire you as a pastor, but today, some churches look at your past and your healing from it as a value.
+There was a time when, no matter the circumstances of your broken marriage, a church would hire you as a pastor, but today, some churches look at your past and your healing from it as a value.
 Of course, each situation is different, and each church makes its own decision, but it’s exciting to see this stat change in the last 20 years.
-Pastors who are not married are being hired as youth pastors and small groups, education, outreach, single, senior and interim pastors.
+Pastors who are not married are being hired as youth pastors, small-group pastors, education pastors, outreach pastors, single pastors, senior pastors, and interim pastors.

 Note: We also see single and married women hired as ministers, directors, and leaders.

-While the mega singles conference or retreat years are gone, we are still seeing smaller ones hosted around the country and abroad.
-Singles are gathering leaders, using church bands (or, in some cases, Youtube for worship), local pastors as speakers, and organizing it with or without their church help.
-And as a result, we are still seeing lives change.
+Though the mega singles conference or retreat years are over, smaller ones are still hosted around the country and abroad.
+Singles are gathering leaders, using church bands (or, in some cases, YouTube for worship), local pastors as speakers, and organizing it with or without their church's help.
+As a result, we continue to see lives change.
 Check out: www.laborDaySingles.org

 16. Singles are not giving up, even if they feel the church has.

-While it’s sad to see so many churches dissolve their singles ministries, we are seeing more individuals step up and start their own ministries, within or outside the church.
-Some are more social-based, and it’s ok to a point, but healthy ministry has leaders, a plan to grow, accountability, and discipleship.
-We applaud those leaders who feel the call of God and have stepped out in faith.
-Who have done the research, asked for help, and prayed and prayed and prayed.
+While it’s sad to see many churches dissolve their singles ministries, we are also seeing more individuals step up and start their own ministries, either within or outside the church.
+Some are more social-focused, and that’s okay to a certain extent, but healthy ministry requires leaders, a growth plan, accountability, and discipleship.
+We applaud those leaders who feel called by God and have stepped out in faith—those who have done research, asked for help, and prayed fervently.
 God is NOT DONE with singles.

-Yes, singles ministry has changed, and it’s not even close to what it was twenty years ago, but lives have still changed.
+Yes, the singles ministry has changed, and it’s not even close to what it was twenty years ago, but lives still have changed.

 Thanks for your friendship for over 20 yrs. it's been Joy and rewarding attending your retreats and meetings when possible.
 Praise God that He has His hand on you in so many ways in your Singles ministry efforts. —Pat, Raleigh, NC